-For a lot of city dwellers, the idea of having a garden is the subject of many a day dream.
-Alfresco meals, home grown herbs and flowers, barbecues, summer drinks parties – what’s not to love?
-House buyers may well be lured by a small property if there is a garden attached – so improving that outdoor space is a surefire way to add some value to your home.
+For a lot of us – particularly flat and city dwellers – the idea of having a garden is the subject of many a day dream.
+Alfresco meals, home grown herbs and flowers, barbecues, summer drinks parties – what's not to love?
+House buyers may well be lured by a small property if there is a garden attached, so improving that outdoor space is a surefire way to add some value to your home.

 From freshening up your outdoor furniture to investing in a log cabins, here are six top tips on garden improvements, from an illustrious panel of experts chosen by Hitachi Personal Finance.